 There are 3 types of mustard seeds — black, yellow, and brown.
 Each type has a different flavor profile, with black mustard seeds being the strongest.
 When it comes to turmeric substitutes, yellow mustard seeds work best.
 They’re milder and earthy enough to match the golden spice.
 Still, take care to adjust the ratios.

-1 Tbsp of turmeric = ½ Tbsp of yellow dry mustard
+1 Tbsp of turmeric = ½ Tbsp of yellow dry mustard.

 3. Ground Ginger

 If you want a good substitute for turmeric, go straight to the source.
-Turmeric and ginger roots belong to the Zingiberaceae family, a genera of flowering plants with over 1600 species.
+Turmeric and ginger roots belong to the Zingiberaceae family, a genus of flowering plants with over 1600 species.
 This is why both plants have such a similar pungent flavor profile.

 However, ginger has a slightly zesty aftertaste that works incredibly well in fruit-based desserts.
-In fact, it’s one of the most common ways to add spice to fruit smoothies and nice creams.
-Sadly, ground ginger powder won’t impart a yellow color to your dish, but it is a great alternative if you’re looking for that earthy tang.
+In fact, it’s one of the most common ways to add spice to fruit smoothies and ice creams.
+Sadly, the ground ginger powder won’t impart a yellow color to your dish, but it is a great alternative if you’re looking for that earthy tang.

 Once again, because ginger is on average sweet and spicy, be careful to adjust the amounts.

-1 Tbsp of turmeric = ½ Tbsp of ginger powder
+1 Tbsp of turmeric = ½ Tbsp of ginger powder.